-However, if the goal is to find a solution that will serve as the content hub across the martech stack, then DAM offers numerous advantages over WCM.
+However, if the goal is to find a solution that will serve as the content hub across a martech stack, then DAM offers numerous advantages over WCM.
 Here are a few:

 Acronyms a plenty

-That martech world has no shortage of categories, vendors, and acronyms!
-With many players in the same crowded, digital space, it’s no wonder that there is some overlap.
+The martech world has no shortage of categories, vendors, and acronyms!
+With many players in the same crowded, digital space, it’s no wonder that there are some similarities.
 But when it comes to WCM and DAM systems, the differences between the functionality are clear.
-And if you are looking for a powerful central content hub for you entire martech stack, an investment in DAM could pay dividends.
-Learn more about our , the Widen Collective®.
+And if you are looking for a powerful central content hub for your entire martech stack, an investment in DAM could pay dividends.

 To learn more about our enterprise digital asset management system, the Widen Collective®, sign up for a today.